dangercapy/MyLabs/README.md

-This is a very niche and un-likeable program to use in your environment.
+This is a very niche and unusual program to use in your environment.

 Simple explanation:
     In the ./mylabs.json file, you change the variables, to your own stuff. like so: